ngsviewer/NGSViewer/README.md

 <!--- The following README.md sample file was adapted from https://gist.github.com/PurpleBooth/109311bb0361f32d87a2#file-readme-template-md by Gabriella Mosquera for academic use --->
 <!--- You may delete any comments in this sample README.md file.
 If needing to use as a .txt file then simply delete all comments, edit as needed, and save as a README.txt file --->

-# Project: NGSVIEWER
+# Master of Digital Innovation
+## DGIN 5201 Digital Transformation - Winter 2020/2021
+## Instructors: Vlado Keselj & Colin Conrad
+## Final Digital Innovation Project

-In this project we dish to prototype NGSVIEWER a web based GUI tool for the identification of genomic variants  individual sequencing data.
+In this project we wish to prototype NGSVIEWER a web based GUI tool for the identification of genomic variants  individual sequencing data.
 Using this software, we hope scientist  can perform sophisticated variant detection by simply configuring several parameters in a friendly graphical user interface.

 Spark and MongoDB are a fantastic opportunity to enhance R with big-processing and big-data features - all in open source!.
 We present a walkthrough to setup a working environment which will put Spark's parallel processing and Mongo's huge-data handling capabilities at your fingertips in R. We will discuss the main features of SparkR with MongoDB and provide a toy example.